Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 In this mode, the Lightstreamer Kafka Connector integrates with the Kafka Connect framework, acting as a sink connector.
 While this introduces an additional messaging layer, there are scenarios where the standardized deployment provided by Kafka Connect is required.
 For more details on using the Lightstreamer Kafka Connector as a Kafka Connect sink connector, please refer to this section: [Kafka Connect Lightstreamer Sink Connector](#kafka-connect-lightstreamer-sink-connector).

 # QUICK START: Set up in 5 minutes

+> [!CAUTION]
+> @GIANLU: REPLACE THIS QUICKSTART WITH A SELF-CONTAINED QUICKSTART FOR CONFLUENT CLOUD

 To efficiently showcase the functionalities of the Lightstreamer Kafka Connector, we have prepared an accessible quickstart application located in the [`examples/quickstart`](/examples/quickstart/) directory.
 This streamlined application facilitates real-time streaming of data from a Kafka topic directly to a web interface.
 It leverages a modified version of the [Stock List Demo](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript?tab=readme-ov-file#basic-stock-list-demo---html-client), specifically adapted to demonstrate Kafka integration.
 This setup is designed for rapid comprehension, enabling you to swiftly grasp and observe the connector's performance in a real-world scenario.